 Invention knows no limits

-However, all entrants must have undertaken their studies in one of the following countries:
+All entrants must have undertaken their studies in one of the following countries or regions:

-Australia, Austria, Belgium, Canada, China, France, Germany, Hong Kong, India, Ireland, Italy, Japan, Malaysia, Mexico, the Netherlands, New Zealand, the Philippines, Poland, Russia, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, the United Arab Emirates, the United Kingdom and the United States.
+Australia, Austria, Belgium, Canada, Mainland China, France, Germany, Hong Kong SAR, India, Ireland, Italy, Japan, Malaysia, Mexico, the Netherlands, New Zealand, the Philippines, Poland, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, the United Arab Emirates, the United Kingdom and the United States.

 HOW JUDGING WORKS

 A panel of local design and engineering professionals will select three entries from your country or region to progress to the next stage.
 One of these will be declared the National Winner, earning a cash prize.